Deploy the Firewall to Secure East-West Traffic in Network

 does not cover HA network setup and assumes you have completed this

 To secure east-west traffic, define a bridge domain and subnet

 in the ACI fabric for the firewall.
 Configure contracts between EPGs

 that send traffic to the firewall using a PBR.
 The PBR forwards

-traffic to the firewall based on policy containing the firewall’s
+traffic to the firewall based on policy rules that contain the firewall

 IP and MAC address.
 The firewall interfaces are always in Layer

 3 mode and traffic is received and routed back to the ACI fabric.

 You can configure separate interfaces for consumer and provider

 connections or a single interface for ingress and egress traffic.